Discover Henley Royal Regatta

 As the Regatta was instituted long before national or international rowing federations were established, it occupies a unique position in the world of rowing.
 It has its own rules and is not subject to the jurisdiction either of the governing body of rowing in the U.K. (British Rowing) or of the International Rowing Federation (F.I.S.A.).
 However, it is proud of its distinction of being officially recognised by both these bodies.

 Unlike multi-lane international regattas, Henley still operates a knock-out draw with only two boats racing in each heat.
-This entails the organisation of up to 90 races on some of the five days.
-To complete the programme by a reasonable hour, races are started at 5-minute intervals.
+This entails the organisation of up to 90 races for the heats.
+To complete the programme by a reasonable hour, races are started at five-minute intervals.

 Length of the Course & Number of Events